General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 PHSC 12900

-Several sequences are available that pair Geosciences and Astronomy and Astrophysics courses.
-The approved sequences are PHSC 10800 Earth as a Planet: Exploring Our Place in the Universe + PHSC 12720 Exoplanets, PHSC 10100 The Origin and Evolution of the Solar System and the Earth + PHSC 12720 Exoplanets, and PHSC 10800 Earth as a Planet: Exploring Our Place in the Universe + PHSC 12710 Galaxies.
+Three sequences are available that pair Geosciences and Astronomy and Astrophysics courses.
+The approved sequences are PHSC 10100 The Origin and Evolution of the Solar System and the Earth + PHSC 12720 Exoplanets, PHSC 10800 Earth as a Planet: Exploring Our Place in the Universe + PHSC 12710 Galaxies, and PHSC 10800 Earth as a Planet: Exploring Our Place in the Universe + PHSC 12720 Exoplanets.

 PHSC 10100-PHSC 12720